 THE global forces of the United States and the Russian Federation are again at war, together with their regional stakeholders, purportedly against terrorist forces, in Syria.
-I am no expert on this complex and frightening spectacle of human barbarism but the lines are blurred.
-Pope Francis called on Christians to pray for peace.
-To this […]
+I am no expert […]

 Category: Pastoral Messages